 The Dashboard provides a statistical overview of the checks you’re currently running within your account.
 This is the default screen for users who log in to Uptime.com, and it displays important information about the checks you have created for your account.

 To skip to a specific section of the "Dashboards and Subaccounts" video, click the links with the !

 - Saving Multiple Dashboards

 Fast Global Metrics: 15-min cached 24hr Global Uptime value, and 15-min global response times.
-HTTPS metrics are also color coded based on the duration of downtime.
+Response time metrics are also color coded based on the duration of downtime.

 Check Cards: Check cards contain response time graphs depending on check type.
 Certain checks, such as SSL and Malware/Blacklist, do not display graphs.
 Each card is sorted by down state, then by duration of downtime by default.
 Click Show More to add an additional 4 check cards.
 Loading more checks affects Auto-Refresh Rate (see below).

 Latest Alerts: View the Latest Events that caused an alert, and check the status of any downtime with short summaries and access to more detailed reporting.
 Customizable dashboard allow you to change how these alerts are displayed.
 See more options below.

 Auto-Refresh Rate: Set the intervals at which Dashboard data will auto refresh with the auto-refresh icon.
 Data refresh ranges are from 2 to 60 minutes, with the option to refresh now.
 Please note, auto-refresh is paused when you Show More checks.

 Add New: Add a new check type from your Dashboard.
 Review this Overview of Checks to see a full list of check types available to Uptime.com users.